-We enter into contracts in the normal course of business with contract research organizations, or CROs, CDMOs and other third-party vendors for nonclinical research studies and testing, clinical trials and testing and manufacturing services.
+We enter into contracts in the normal course of business with contract research organizations, or CROs, contract development and manufacturing organizations, or CDMOs, and other third-party vendors for nonclinical research studies and testing, clinical trials and testing and manufacturing services.
 Most contracts do not contain minimum purchase commitments and are cancellable by us upon written notice.
 Payments due upon cancellation consist of payments for services provided or expenses incurred, including non-cancellable obligations of our service provided up to one year after the date of cancellation.